 Statewide implementation of Reach Out And Read is made possible by the generous support of the Massachusetts Department of Early Education and Care (EEC).
 EEC promotes the healthy growth and development of all children by providing high-quality programs and resources for families and communities.

 We want to hear from you!

-Massachusetts’ Executive Director, Alex Chu, provides local leadership and sets strategic priorities for all aspects of our program.
+Alex Chu, Massachusetts’ Regional Executive Director, provides local leadership and sets strategic priorities for all aspects of our program.
 Alex focuses on cultivating key strategic and funding partnerships as well as providing direction to our dynamic and growing programmatic and development team.

 Massachusetts’ Medical Director, Dr. Eileen Costello provides further direction to the program and advocates about the importance of fostering a love of reading in the existing healthcare infrastructure thus bridging the intersection between health and education.

 Our dedicated Program Managers provide technical support to our sites across the state to ensure fidelity to the model.

 Our impact is significant and made possible through the hundreds of medical clinicians across the state who implement our early school readiness intervention voluntarily to the children and families under their care.